WalletConnect/walletconnect-docs/tech-spec.md

 While this conceptually describe the full flow sequence settlement approve and rejects flows, we need to dive into what is actually sent between them when sharing a signal, constructing a proposal, sending a response and/or acknowledgement.

-### Connection Signal
+### Pairing Signal

-When a connection sequence is proposed it will use a URI as signal, this will be the out-of-band information shared between the proposer and the responder to construct the proposal.
+When a pairing sequence is proposed it will use a URI as signal, this will be the out-of-band information shared between the proposer and the responder to construct the proposal.
 In the URI we will include the following parameters:

 ```typescript
 interface UriParameters {